The ONLY La Fortuna, Costa Rica Guide You Need

 You’ll also want to have good waterproof sunscreen if you are heading to the hot springs during the day.
 The sun is strong because the altitude is a bit higher than the beach areas, and there is nothing worse than trying to get into hot springs with a sunburn.
 No, really.

 Finally, you’ll want to have a lot of mosquito repellent.
-La Fortuna is in the jungle areas of Costa Rica, and there are so many mosquitos!
-We use the ParaKito natural bug repellent and it works great.
+La Fortuna is in the jungle areas of Costa Rica, and there are so many mosquitoes!
+We use the ParaKito natural bug repellent, and it works great.

 Where To Stay In La Fortuna